bernhardAxonIvy/doc/source/axonivy/migration/upgrade-engine-hotfix.rst

 ---------------

 It's important to keep your productive |ivy-engine| stable and up to date.
-Otherwise you risk to be vulnerable to known **security leaks** and or users may face inconveniences due to known and addresses **bug fixes**.
+Otherwise you risk to be vulnerable to known **security leaks** and users may face inconveniences due to known and addressed **bug fixes**.
 In addition, **performance issues** may be solved and make using the |ivy-engine|
 more fun on a daily basis.